oconpa/facial_rekog_tute/README.md

         }
 ```

-3a.
-Exposng the route via API Gateway.
+#### Exposing the route via API Gateway

 With relevant upload route now added to your lambda it's time to expose this the route on API Gateway.
 To do this we need to:
 - Create a new public REST API from the API service.

-- Once create let's add our first method to our first resource.
-Create a resource named upload, and attach a GET method to it.
+- Create a resource named upload, and attach a GET method to it.

-- Once attached we now need to point our API to the lambda and finally deploy it.
+- Point your API to the lambda and then deploy.

+---

+## Step 3: Expose Upload Route

-- After deploying the API it's can be used in our app.
+After deploying the API it's can be used in our app.
 Navigate to the deployed section of API Gateway copying the link to be used in your app.

----